Chahat-Srivastava/thyroid-model/README.md

 # Thyroid-Model
 ## Overview:
 ### This project involves developing a machine learning model to detect thyroid disease.
-The model utilizes various classifiers to predict whether a person has thyroid issues based on provided medical data.4
+The model utilizes various classifiers to predict whether a person has thyroid issues based on provided medical data.
 ## Outcome:
 ### The model successfully identifies the presence or absence of thyroid disease, providing a quick and efficient diagnostic tool using machine learning techniques.